Carrene/meerkat/documents/maestro-details.md

 - Creator

 #### Need Approval (columns)
--Phase Completed: the phase that was completed by the resources.
+- Phase Completed: the phase that was completed by the resources.
 Since multiple phases can be completed, there can be some duplicates in the main grid.
--Approve: checkbox control to approve the 'Complete' and then save it, which will update it to 'Done' -Grace Period: timer starting from 48:00 (this is the amount of time the PM has to approve the Completion
+- Approve: checkbox control to approve the 'Complete' and then save it, which will update it to 'Done'
+- Grace Period: timer starting from 48:00 (this is the amount of time the PM has to approve the Completion

 ## Modules & Functions
 ### Nugget Sub Modules